 - Personalized Employment Pass (PEP)- For high-earning existing Employment Pass holders that want greater flexibility.

 - Skilled and Semi-Skilled Workers

 - S Pass – For mid-level skilled staff earning at least S$2,300 a month.

-- Work Permit for foreign worker – For semi-skilled foreign workers in the construction, manufacturing, marine shipyard, process or services sector.
+- Work Permit for foreign workers – For semi-skilled foreign workers in the construction, manufacturing, marine shipyard, process, or services sector.

 For a complete breakdown, visit the MOM’s Work Passes and Permits page.

 In addition to basic visa requirements, specific fields require professional registration, including medicine, accounting, and law.

 Now that we’ve gone over the basic eligibility requirements, let’s look at some of the thriving industries in Singapore to help you decide if seeking employment is realistic.